aiobofh/cutest/README.rst

 The test() macro
 ----------------

-Every test is defined with this macro.
+Every unit test is defined with this macro.
+All function calls within the called functions from a test will be automatically mocked.
+You can override by setting the func-member of the mock-control struct to the original function if needed, or to any other API compatible function - To stub the funcitonality.

 Example::